Introduction

 Approach

-- Begin a descent at approximately 500 FPM.
-Trim as necessary.
+- Begin descent and trim as necessary.

 Round Out (Flare)